 No. You would only have to pay your car insurance excess if you yourself were making a claim on your own policy.
 This applies to both voluntary and compulsory excess sums.

-If you are deemed "at fault" your No Claims Bonus will be impacted.
+If someone filed a claim against your insurance and you are deemed "at fault" your No Claims Bonus will be impacted.
 However, you might not lose the entire bonus: For example, if you had three years’ No Claims Bonus, you might lose one year of that, giving you two years’ No Claims Bonus.